 5. We're fiercely protective of our boring state.

 Only Delawareans can complain about Delaware.
-When we travel, we sing our states praises to anyone who will listen.
+When we travel, we sing our state's praises to anyone who will listen.

 6. There are more corporations than people living in Delaware.

 Entrepreneurs take advantage of Delaware's lax regulations and tax incentives, and incorporate here.
-There are well over a million corporations registered to this state, which is hilarious because there aren't even a million people living here.
+There are well over a million corporations registered in this state, which is hilarious because there aren't even a million people living here.